 Because of the increased usability in many areas, WooCommerce is suitable for a broader market.
 Anybody and their cat (or dog) can likely install and use WooCommerce with few issues.

 Web applications come in standard form.
-When installed, Magento and WooCommerce offer the eCommerce equivalent to a generic “Hello World” message.
+When installed, Magento and WooCommerce offer the eCommerce equivalent of a generic “Hello World” message.
 That is the downside of off-the-shelf solutions.
 Yet, at the same time, it’s where these platforms likewise shine.

 Both WooCommerce and Magento are highly customizable applications.
 Once installed, they can transform into any form desired, both in design and features.